n8n-io/n8n-docs/docs/hosting/scaling/benchmarking.md

 * The type of workflow
 * The resources available to n8n
-* How you configure n8n's scaling options.
+* How you configure n8n's scaling options

 ## Run your own benchmarking